lab-antwerp-1/Group1-HTML_CSS/planning/Communication.md

 how often will we get in touch on each channel, and what we will discuss there:

-- **Slack Messaging**: each member sends a message every day to teel about his progress.
+- **Slack Messaging**: each member sends a message every day to tell about his progress.
 - **Slack Video Calls**: on Monday and Friday.
 - **Issues**: each time a member faced a problem.
 - **Pull Requests**: